emacsway/emacsway.github.io/_sources/en/service-layer.txt

     which should extend a Layer Supertype (475), abstracting their responsibilities and common behaviors.
     («Patterns of Enterprise Application Architecture» [#fnpoeaa]_)

-Поскольку Martin Fowler прекрасно понимает отличие между "`Domain Model`_" и "`DataMapper`_", эта цитата сильно напоминает мне "Cross-Cutting Concerns" [#fnccode]_ с тем только отличием, что "Cross-Cutting Concerns" реализует интерфейс оригинального объекта, в то время как domain facade дополняет его.
+Since Martin Fowler perfectly understands the difference between "`Domain Model`_" and "`DataMapper`_", this quote strongly reminds me "Cross-Cutting Concerns" [#fnccode]_ with the only difference being that "Cross-Cutting Concerns" implements the interface of the original object, while the domain facade complements it.

 Problems of Django annotation
 =============================

-Я часто наблюдал такую проблему, когда в Django Model добавлялось какое-то новое поле, и начинали сыпаться проблемы, так как это имя уже было использовано либо с помощью аннотаций, либо с помощью Raw-SQL.
+I often observed the problem when a new field was added to the Django Model, and multiple problems started to occur, since this name was already used either with the annotation interface or with Raw-SQL.
-Storm ORM/SQLAlchemy, реализуют аннотации более удачно.
+Storm ORM / SQLAlchemy implement annotations more successfully.
-Если Вам все-таки пришлось работать с Django ORM, воздержитесь от использования механизма Django аннотаций в пользу голого паттерна `DataMapper`_.
+If you still had to work with Django ORM, refrain from using Django annotation mechanism in favor of bare pattern `DataMapper`_.

 Services of infrastructure layer